10 Best Herbal Essential Oils For Joint Pain

 curcuma longa essential oil

-Curcuma longa, commonly known as turmeric, contains a bioactive compound called curcumin, which is often extracted into essential oils for its potent anti-inflammatory and antioxidant properties.
+Curcuma longa, commonly known as turmeric, is a well-known herb that has been traditionally used for its anti-inflammatory and antioxidant properties.

 2. Zingiber officinale